RRSP Home Buyer Plan For Canadians Buyers Pros and Cons

 The RRSP Home Buyer Plan (HBP) is a program available to first-time Canadian home buyers that allows them to withdraw up to $35,000 from their Registered Retirement Savings Plans (RRSPs) towards the purchase of a new home.
 This article will explore the pros and cons of utilizing the HBP to help young Canadians become homeowners.
 The HBP is a great way for first-time home buyers to get into the real estate market by using their Registered Retirement Savings Plans (RRSP).
 By withdrawing funds from an RRSP, a first-time home buyer can get a head start on saving for their new residence.
 In addition, there are no income tax repercussions for the cash withdrawn from the RRSP as long as the money is used for approved purposes.
 Under the HBP, first-time home buyers can withdraw up to $35,000 from their RRSPs to help with buying a new home.

-How to qualify for the RRSP Home Buyer Plan
+How to Qualify for the RRSP Home Buyer Plan

 To be considered a first-time home buyer under the HBP, a person must have not owned an eligible property in the last five years.
 This includes properties such as a cottage or recreational property, and does not include an owner-occupied home or second home.
 The HBP also stipulates that the person must have been a resident of Canada for the last five years.
 The five-year period begins when the person turns 18.
 The HBP also requires that the person is not prohibited from qualifying as a first-time home buyer due to the existence of an interest in another property.
 If there is more than one person on title for the new property, all individuals must be first-time home buyers.
 Applications for the HBP are made online and an eligible applicant can receive a preliminary approval for up to $35,000.
 The applicant must then apply for a mortgage from a participating lender.
 If the application is approved, the applicant will receive a conditional approval letter.
 The applicant may withdraw the application at any time prior to closing the mortgage.
 The applicant must then submit required documents to CMHC and pay a non-refundable application fee of $75.
 Upon receipt of all required documentation, the HBP will issue a final approval letter.
 Check with me so that I can help you fill out the paperwork for the program, this will ensure there are no issues and the process is seamless.